Do I Need a Fathers' Rights Attorney?

 Terminating Your Parental Rights

 An involuntary termination occurs when one parent seeks to legally sever the rights of the other parent.
-Involuntary termination can also occur without either parent's consent when a state agency initiates legal proceedings to terminate the rights of both parents and allow the child to be adopted.
+Involuntary termination can also occur without either parent's consent when a state agency initiates legal proceedings to terminate the rights of both parents for adoption.
 In seeking involuntary termination the parent or agency generally considers abandonment of the child, failure to support the child, child abuse, whether the parent is in jail, and other factors weighing in favor of termination.

 If you're subject to an involuntary termination, your attorney will help you gather the proper documents and paperwork proving your fitness to retain your rights.
 Being a party to an involuntary termination is a very difficult situation and your attorney will advocate on your behalf so that your rights aren't wrongly terminated.